motunrayomitide/LITA-CAPSTONE-PROJECT/README.md

 Inferences

-The above Pie Chart illustrates the total sales per product and it is of note that the product with the highest sales is Shoes while Shirts, Hats, Gloves, Jacket and S.ocks are behind respectively. it also means there is a high demand for Shirts more than other products
+The above Pie Chart illustrates the total sales per product and it is of note that the product with the highest sales is Shoes while Shirts, Hats, Gloves, Jacket and S.ocks are behind respectively. it also means there is a high demand for Shoes more than other products.